erew123/alltalk_tts/README.md

 **Feature Requests:** The current Feature request list can be [found here](https://github.com/erew123/alltalk_tts/discussions/74).
 I love hearing your ideas for new features!
 While I can't promise to implement every suggestion, I do consider all feedback carefully.
 Please share your thoughts in the [Discussions area](https://github.com/erew123/alltalk_tts/discussions) or via a Feature Request in the [Issues section](https://github.com/erew123/alltalk_tts/issues).

 ### 🆘 **Please Note**
-This project is a labor of love, developed in my personal time.
+This project is a labor of love, developed & supported in my personal time.
 As such, my ability to respond to support requests is limited.
 I prioritize issues based on their impact and the number of users affected.
 I appreciate your understanding and patience.
 If your inquiry isn't covered by the documentation or existing discussions, and it's not related to a bug or feature request, I'll do my best to assist as time allows.

 ### 💖 Showing Your Support
 If AllTalk has been helpful to you, consider showing your support through a donation on my [Ko-fi page](https://ko-fi.com/erew123).
 Your support is greatly appreciated and helps ensure the continued development and improvement of AllTalk.